cell-os/cell-os/docs/deployment-aws.md

 # cell-os-base on EC2

-An initial working prototype for the Amazon EC2-based elastic cell.

-It consists of a CloudFormation template to stand a cell running cell-os-base.
+The Amazon EC2-based elastic cell consists of a CloudFormation template to provision the necessary AWS infrastructure for the cell-os base.

 # cell-os infrastructure diagram
 ```